 Lease Extention Valuation

-Lease Extension, Leasehold Enfranchisement, extending a lease
+Lease Extension, Leasehold Enfranchisement, lease extension valuation

 There is a law – a leasehold act that gives leaseholders the right to extend their lease.
 It allows them the chance at any time to demand from the freeholder an extension of their existing lease that will add 90 years.
 By way of example, if there were 85 years remaining, you would then have a new lease of 175 years.